Home for the holidays: Helping family members with autism have a happy holiday break

 - Be flexible.
 Your child may decide at the last minute that they’d rather stay home instead of going out for an activity.
 If possible, choose another day or time.

-Here’s what you can do to help make holiday gatherings fun for everyone:
+Here’s what you can do to help make holiday festivities fun for everyone:

 - Have a favorite or preferred item for your child.
 This is something that helps calm your child and focus their attention.
 Examples include fidgets, headphones, books or a tablet.
-Decide on a code word or signal (like a break card) that your child can use to tell you when they need a break.
+Decide on a code word or signal (like a break card) that your child can use to tell you when they need a break – even from a virtual holiday get-together.

 - Make sure there’s a quiet space, like a bedroom, where your child can take a break.
-It’s OK if your child needs to spend some time alone away from all the excitement.
+It’s OK if your child needs to spend some time alone amid so much excitement.

-- Make a photo album with pictures of the people your child will see to help your child prepare for conversations that may be outside of their normal routine.
+- Make a photo album with pictures of the people your child will see, even via Zoom, to help your child prepare for conversations that may be outside of their normal routine.
+Tell your child you are still celebrating with Grandma this year, it just might look a little different!

 Presents can be oh so exciting!
 But the commotion that comes with unwrapping them may not be fun for your child.
 Here’s what you can do to help your child know what to expect about opening presents: